-HAMMLAB is IFE’s simulator-based research facility for studying operator crew behaviour and performance in complex operating environments.
-We study human-machine interaction and crew collaboration, and integrate the knowledge gained into methods for safety analysis, new designs and support systems.
-This way we help industries ensure safe and efficient operation.
+HAMMLAB is IFE’s simulator-based research facility for studying operator crew behaviour and performance in control room environments.
+We study human-system interaction and crew collaboration, and integrate the knowledge gained into new designs, operator support systems, and methods for safety analysis.
+This way we help industries ensure safe and efficient operations and training.

 HAMMLAB serves two main purposes

 - Enable realistic studies of operator crew behaviour and performance when controlling complex industrial plants or processes

-- Provide a realistic environment to develop, test and evaluate prototype control centers and their individual systems such as human-machine interfaces, alarm systems, computerized procedures or plant automation
+- Provide a realistic environment to develop, test and evaluate prototype control centers and their individual systems such as human-machine interfaces, alarm systems, computerized procedures and plant automation